ericfennis/vue-cli-plugin-structure/docs/guide/assets.md

 ### Using the `<Icon/>` component

-The icon component is registered globally, so you don't need to import it in you Vue component again.
-To use the Icon component you can use it like:
+The icon component is **registered globally**, so you don't need to import it in your Vue component again.
+To use the Icon component: use the filename of the svg and fill it in the the name prop.
+Omit the file extension,

 ```html
 <Icon name="vue" />